UCMJ Article 86

 2. Goes from that place; or

-3. Absents himself or remains absent from his unit, organization, or place of duty at which he is required to be at the time prescribed.
+3. He is absent from his unit, organization, or place of duty at which he is required to be at the time prescribed.

-Article 86 also sets forth special rules regarding civilian law enforcement apprehension of a service member who is absent without leave as well as computing the duration of the unauthorized absence.
-For example, when a service member is taken into custody by civilian law enforcement at the request of the military, the service member’s absence is terminated the moment they are detained by that civilian authority.
-The Article also makes clear that, when a service member is on authorized leave, and through no fault of their own, cannot return to duty at its expiration, that service member has not committed an offense under this Article.
+Article 86 also sets forth special rules regarding civilian law enforcement apprehension of a service member absent without leave, as well as computing the duration of the unauthorized absence.
+For example, when a service member is taken into custody by civilian law enforcement at the military’s request, their absence is terminated when civilian authority detains them; the Article also clarifies that when a service member is on authorized leave and, through no fault of their own, cannot return to duty at its expiration, that service member has not committed an offense under this Article.

 How do you defend against Article 86 charges for Absence Without Leave?

-If you or someone you know is facing Article 86 charges for Absence Without Leave, you need to speak with a Military defense attorney right away.
+If you or someone you know is facing Article 86 charges for Absence Without Leave, you must speak with a Military defense attorney immediately.
 Please call Crisp and Associates Military at 888-258-1653 for a free consultation.